 It goes without saying that there will be an audience overlap when assessing social media platforms.
 Nevertheless, behaviours have changed significantly during lockdown and social media marketing strategies will need to adapt accordingly.
 With prevalent conversations taking place around climate change, sustainability and human rights, it’s important that your social media team can take a creative, yet informed approach to how they engage with online communities.

 Has your perspective of social media changed during lockdown?
 Are you rethinking your company’s approach to digital marketing?
+Is your social strategy changing?
 Get in touch with our team to learn about our social media services, here.
 For marketing tips and tricks, you can follow us on Facebook, Twitter, LinkedIn or Instagram